vicenteicc2008/edk2-dumpling/README.md

 Source is uploaded partially here.

-Building: move all files and folders to "buildfolder" and run build.sh as root.
+Building: move all files and folders to "buildfolder/sdm835/OnePlus5tPkg" and run build.sh as root.
 Tested on Ubuntu 20.04 and all releases are compiled on 20.04.